Top 10 Chains for Weightlifting – 2023

 Advantage Rigging is not a fitness company.
 They provide all manner of rope, chain, straps, hoists and other lifting/securing equipment to a variety of industries.Read more

-Powerlifting and CrossFit, in fact, are both in the Amazon description.
-The chains, combined, weight 42.6 pounds.
+The chains, combined, weigh 42.6 pounds.
 This is your shipping weight.
 The twins are five feet long with two extra 6 foot lengths of leaderchain.
 What's leaderchain?
 According to our research, you can use it to drag more or less length of chain on the ground to adjust resistance.

 This also means the chains are customizable, according to your height.
 Instead of collars, Advantage gives you hook and carabiner assemblies to secure the chains to the bar.
 According to Advantage, collars keep the chain affixed in one place and don't compensate for different body types and levels of strength.